 The best resorts for groups are those that offer a lot of terrain and thereby ensure plenty of skiing for all abilities.
 It’s also a bonus if the resort has great facilities to entertain your group off the slopes.
 As a general rule the larger resorts tend to offer the best variety of skiing and snowboarding for large groups.
 The bigger ski resorts also offer more variety of restaurants and après ski to suit all tastes and more choice of accommodation, which helps when trying to find a group ski holiday suitable for everyone’s budget.

-Because groups often start their holiday search with an idea of which country they would like to go to, and it's often easier to start your search at the country or resort level, we’ve grouped our recommendations by country.
-It’s a good idea to start by asking everyone their approximate level of skiing ability, as well as what they consider the most important aspect of a skiing holiday.
-Is it après ski partying after a day on the slopes?
+Groups often start a holiday search preferring one country & it's often easier to start at the country or resort level, so we’ve grouped our recommendations by nation.
+Ask everyone their approximate level/ability, plus the most important aspect of their skiing holiday.
+Après ski partying after a day on the slopes?
 Is skiing or snowboarding the most important thing?
-Maybe it's the relaxing experience of being in a group catered ski chalet and enjoying the culture and food together?
+The relaxing experience of being in a group catered ski chalet, enjoying local culture and food together?